kmiernik/NuclearMasses/README.md

 julia> c12 = Nuclide("C-12", model=dummy)
 ```

-The module can be extended for parsing new model by placing parser in
-`src/parsedata.jl`, and loading the data in `src/NuclearModel.jl`.
+The module can be extended for parsing the new model by placing the parser in `src`/parsedata.jl`, and loading the data in `src/NuclearModel.jl`.

 ## References
 * [1] Meng Wang et al 2021 Chinese Phys.
 C 45 030003